Who am I? - Part 3

 Having a specialist LGBTQ counselling service where clients can come and see an LGBTQ identified counsellor is something I am passionate about and so Sussex Rainbow Counselling was born in 2016.
 And soon after launching I got invited on to both the local LGBTQ radio and TV shows.
 Listen to me on 'Out in Brighton' Radio Reverb's LGBTQ radio show here and on the local TV on Latest LGBT+ news here.

 I hope that my experience and training working with LGBTQ clients helps more people feel at ease to access counselling, and it is with this passion that I continue to grow my counselling practice and offer online training workshops for counsellors looking to increase their confidence in working with LGBTQ clients.

-A lot of progress has happened in the past decade since I have been an active part of working in the LGBTQ community, however there is still such a long way to go.
+A lot of progress has been made in the past decade since I have been an active part of working in the LGBTQ community; however, there is still such a long way to go.
 And until we are all respected and protected by laws the work must continue.

 SUBSCRIBE TO GET MY NEXT BLOG IN YOUR INBOX